TobiasPSP/doneland_sources/DC-DC-Converter/buck/readme.md

 On its way to the load, the input voltage flows through the *coil*.
 A *coil* is just like another load switched in series, and it consumes energy (to create a magnetic field).

-Until the magnetic field is fully created and stabilizes, the *coil* acts just like a *resistor* in a *voltage divider* and reduces the voltage: in the *on* cycle of the **Buck** converter, the *coil* is reducing the output voltage, just like a resistor would do.
+Until the magnetic field is fully created and stabilizes, the *coil* acts just like a *resistor* in a *voltage divider* and reduces the voltage.

 Unlike a *resistor* though, the *coil* did not just dissipate the energy through heat, but it "invested" the energy into a magnetic field.
 Which brings us to the second half of operation: the *off* phase.
 In this phase, the relevant part of the schematics looks like this: